alephdata/memorious/docs/buildingcrawler.md

 * `store`: only the results which match are stored.
 See [Rules](#rules).
 If no rules are passed, everything is stored.
 * `include_paths`: A list of XPaths.
 If included, parse will only check these routes for URLs.
+* `meta`: A list of key-value pairs of additional metadata to parse from the DOM, where the key is the key for `data` and the value is an XPath of where to find it.
+* `meta_date`: The same as `meta` but the value is parsed as a date.

 Output: